radiumone-engage/r1-engage-unity/README.md

 ````

-The 'HandleDidReceiveNewReward' and 'HandleDidReceiveCompletedOffers' callback methods implemented in this sdk may be invoked  after an advertisment is viewed or dimissed as well as upon return of a manual call to CheckCompletion().
+The 'HandleDidReceiveNewReward' and 'HandleDidReceiveCompletedOffers' callback methods implemented in this SDK may be invoked  after an advertisement is viewed or dismissed as well as upon return of a manual call to CheckCompletion().

 ````